jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - a side-channel attack could target a computer’s CPU, or attempt to gain key information about the environment during encryption or decryption by looking for electromagnetic emissions or the amount of execution time required during decryption
     - side-channel characteristics information are often combined together to try to break down the cryptography
     - timing attack is an example
+    - the US government and NATO have long been aware of this vulnerability (referring to the associated security standards as TEMPEST)
+  - Countermeasures:
+    - physical device/cable shielding
+    - use TEMPEST-rated equipment
+    - introduce random noise into signals (signal obfuscation)
+    - maintain physical security

 - 3.7.8 Fault-Injection
   - **Fault-Injection**: the attacker attempts to compromise the integrity of a cryptographic device by causing some type of external fault
     - for example, using high-voltage electricity, high or low temperature, or other factors to cause a malfunction that undermines the security of the device
+  - Countermeasures: physical security measures, hardware-based encryption, error detection, audits and testing, and robust software/hardware design

 - 3.7.9 Timing
   - **Timing**: timing attacks are an example of a side-channel attack where the attacker measures precisely how long cryptographic operations take to complete, gaining information about the cryptographic process that may be used to undermine its security
+  - Countermeasures: ensure all sensitive operations execute in a constant amount of time, or conversely, add random delays to hide actual timing, regardless of the secret data being processed

 - 3.7.10 Man-in-the-middle (MITM)
   - **Man-in-the-middle (MITM) (AKA on-path, or Adversary-in-the-middle(AitM))**: in this attack a malicious individual sits between two communicating parties and intercepts all communications (including the setup of the cryptographic session)
     - attacker responds to the originator's initialization requests and sets up a secure session with the originator
     - attacker then establishes a second secure session with the intended recipient using a different key and posing as the originator
     - attacker can then "sit in the middle" of the communication and read all traffic as it passes between the two parties
+  - Countermeasures: use a combination of strong protocols, vigilant practices, and robust authentication such as strong encryption

 - 3.7.11 Pass the hash
   - **Pass the hash (PtH)**: a technique where an attacker captures a password hash (as opposed to the password characters) and then simply passes it through for authentication and potentially lateral access to other networked systems